Coli-co/Trade_data/README.md

-Trade_data
+Trade_analysis
 ---
-This is a rough analysis about data from different financial products maily in Taiwan area.
+This is a simple analysis about data from different financial products maily in Taiwan area.
 Observing trends by plotting graphs so that to avoid making unnecessary errors and help make investment decesion .